 This is no reflection on Aloha, I was impressed with the quality of instruction, but ultimately surfing was not for me.
 I’m not afraid to change my plans, and I wanted to make the most of my remaining time and money.

 Time to tap back into my modus operandi—cheese-exploring, tiny islands, hammock-time, cheap sangria, ancient civilisations, abandoned convents, and long winding bus journeys with a driver intent on teaching me the Spanish names for every animal that we pass.
+Not wanting to aggravate my sunburn, I bought a hat and hit the road.

 #stephlife, not #surflife!